SynthstromAudible/DelugeFirmware/docs/features/midi_follow_mode.md

 - In the Midi-Follow > Display Param submenu, enable or disable param pop-ups
 - In the Midi-Follow > Feedback > Feedback submenu, enable or disable midi follow feedback
 - In the Midi-Follow > Feedback > Automation Feedback submenu, enabled or disable midi follow feedback for automated parameters and set the rate at which feedback for automated parameters is sent
 - In the Midi-Follow > Feedback > Filter Responses submenu, enable or disable filtering of responses received within 1 second of sending a midi feedback value update.

+### **Input Device Differentiation**
+If you wish to use Input Device Differentiation with Midi Follow Mode, you will need to learn your device to the required Midi Follow Channel(s).

+To learn the device, you need to enter the Midi Follow Channel submenu, hold the Learn button and then send a Note / CC depending on the type of Menu (Notes for Synth/Kit, and CC for Param).

+For example, if you enter the channel submenu for a Synth or Kit (e.g. `Midi-Follow > Channel > Synth` or `Midi-Follow > Channel > Kit`) and then `press and and hold the Learn button` and then send a Note to the deluge, the Deluge will update the the Synth channel to match the device and, if you are using an OLED Deluge, it will display the Device that has been learned on the screen.

+For Params, you will need to hold Learn and send a midi CC for the device to get learned and the channel to update.

+### **Learning a Channel / Root Note**

+As explained above, in the Midi-Follow Channel submenu's you can hold learn to learn a device for input differentiation.
+You can also use this same functionality with input differentiation off to quickly update the Midi-Follow channel's to match the channel used by your device.
+Simply hold Learn and send a Note for a Synth or Kit channel, or Send a CC for the Param channel.

+You can also use this method for updating the Kit Root Note.
+In the Kit Root Note menu, hold Learn and send a note from your device to update the Kit Root Note.

 ### **Notes:**
-For notes, the functionality is simple: notes received on the master midi channel will play the instrument in the active clip (e.g. a synth, or all kit rows).
+Notes received on the master midi channel will play the instrument in the active clip (e.g. a synth, or all kit rows).

 - Note 1: You can play a synth or kit clip without entering the clip from arranger or song view.
 Simply press and hold the clip in arranger or song view to preview the clip (as you would to change the parameters of that clip with the gold encoders) and then send notes from your midi controller.

 - Note 2: For Kit's, the bottom Kit row is mapped by default to the root note C1 (note # 36).
 All kit rows above are mapped to note's incrementally (e.g. 36, 37, 38, etc.).
 This kit root note # is configurable (from 0 to 127) through the Kit Root Note submenu.

+- Note 3: Midi Follow mode will always send notes to the active clip.
+This means that if you leave or unselect a clip, you can still send notes to that clip because in the Deluge, that clip is still recognized as the last active clip.

 ### **CC's:**
+CC's received on the master midi channel that have been mapped to a parameter will change the value of that parameter in the active context (e.g. song, arranger, instrument clip).

+The parameters are controlled only in the current context.

+- So if you are controlling filter, for example, while in song view it will only control the song’s filter.
+If you enter a specific synth clip, it will only control that synths filter, if you are in a kit clip it will either control the entire kit or a specific row in that clip (depending on whether you have affect entire enabled or not)
+- In other words it checks what context you’re in and controls the parameters of that context.

+Note: You can control the parameters of a synth or kit clip without entering the clip from arranger or song view.
+Simply press and hold the clip in arranger or song view to preview the clip (as you would to change the parameters of that clip with the gold encoders) and then send midi cc's from your midi controller.

+#### Adjust Midi CC Mappings
 Midi CC mappings for Midi Follow Mode are saved to the root of your SD card in an XML file called MIDIFollow.XML

 Within MIDIFollow.XML, all Parameters that can mapped to a Midi CC are listed.
 The Midi CC value is enclosed between a Parameter XML tag - e.g. `<lpfFrequency>49</lpfFrequency>` indicates that Midi CC is mapped to the LPF Frequency parameter.
 Conversely when a value of 255 is entered (e.g. `<hpfFrequency>255</hpfFrequency>`) it indicates that no Midi CC value has been mapped to that parameter.